vibbits/nextflow-jnj/02-basic-concepts.md

 # Basic concepts
-In this chapter we will elaborate on how Nextflow is designed, its syntax, etc.
+In the first chapter we will elaborate on how Nextflow is designed, its advantages and disadvantages, the basic components, etc.

 ## Introduction
 Writing workflows to automate processes is not something new.
 In the `data/` folder we've written a bash script that downloads the data that we will use throughout this tutorial.
 These bash scripts are probably one of the oldest forms of workflows.
 Let's have a look at another example: